-Evaluation kits are bundles of hardware and software that are used to test the feasibility and create the network layout.
+- Evaluation kits: Evaluation kits are bundles of hardware and software that are used to test the feasibility and create the network layout.
 Evaluation kits usually include performance test software, power adapters, PLC plugs and connectors, breakout board and evaluation units.

-In a powerline network, the modules act as nodes that analyze the signal from the power lines and transform it into separate streams of electricity and data.
+- Modules: In a powerline network, the modules act as nodes that analyze the signal from the power lines and transform it into separate streams of electricity and data.
 These modules can work as standalone units or be built into various devices and equipment.

 On the other hand, the end user equipment consists of:

-One of the main benefits of HD-PLC design is that it does not require the power lines to be built using specific cable or connector types.
+- Cables: One of the main benefits of HD-PLC design is that it does not require the power lines to be built using specific cable or connector types.
 HD-PLC works with a variety of cables, such as twisted pair cables, coaxial cables and powerline cables.

-The adapters are the final elements of a network that the users interact with.
+- Adapters: The adapters are the final elements of a network that the users interact with.
 The adapters are small devices that usually feature several kinds of connectors, such as Ethernet, coaxial ports or serial ports that allow the user to connect an individual device to the network.